64 Hexagrams

 The King Wen sequence is organized in complementary pairs of hexagrams.
 Each hexagram is followed by its mirroring partner, which has the same lines but is turned upside down.
 These complementary hexagrams reflect contrasting energies or situations.
 Some of the 64 hexagrams do not change when being turned upside down.
 In these instances, the partner is created by switching the lines; broken becomes unbroken, and yang becomes yin.

-The Book of Changes – the movement of yin and yang
+The Book of Changes

 The partnering in I Ching, also called the Book of Changes, is logical and reflects the interplay between yin and yang.
 The King Wen sequence as a whole though, the arrangement of the pairs, appears illogical.
 The reason for its arrangement remains unknown.
 The I Ching system seems to be more akin to telling a story.
 It reminds me of tarot, which moves from the innocent Fool to the encompassing World.
 This story in the Book of Changes explores life phases, and can give an understanding of the movement, or patterns, of the universe.